-Students are required by the Graduate School to submit a master's thesis.
-The I-O program requires that students form a thesis advisory committee consisting of three faculty members, (a) at least two of which, including the Major Professor, must be members of the UGA Graduate Faculty and (b) two of which, including the Major Professor, must be members of the UGA Industrial-Organizational Psychology Program.
+Students are required by the Graduate School to submit a Master's thesis.
+The I-O Psychology program requires that students form a thesis advisory committee consisting of three faculty members, (a) at least two of which, including the Major Professor, must be members of the UGA Graduate Faculty and (b) two of which, including the Major Professor, must be members of the UGA I-O Psychology Program.
 If the student has co-Major Professors, only one additional faculty member is required for the committee.

-The student will submit a proposal (referred to by the Graduate School as a prospectus) to the committee for review 3 weeks in advance of the thesis proposal meeting.
+The student will submit a proposal (referred to by the Graduate School as a prospectus) that is approved by their Major Professor to the thesis advisory committee for review 3 weeks in advance of the thesis proposal meeting.
 The thesis proposal meeting involves the student giving a presentation about the thesis project in front of the committee.
-The committee will ask questions during and after.
+The committee will ask questions during and after the presentation.
 At the conclusion of this meeting, the student will be told they can proceed with the thesis project as is, project pending revisions, or fail.
-In the case of a failure to "pass", the student will need to hold another thesis proposal meeting at a later date.
-Reasons for the failure will be explicit and documented.
+In the case of a fail, the student will need to hold another thesis proposal meeting at a later date.
+Reasons for the failure will be discussed with the student and documented.

-Once the student has completed the thesis project, a thesis defense meeting is scheduled with the thesis advisory committee.
+Once the student has completed the thesis project and it is approved by their Major Professor, a thesis defense meeting is scheduled with the thesis advisory committee.
 Committee members should be given 3 weeks to review the document.
-Following the defense meeting, the student's committee will decide whether the student did, or did not "pass."
+Following the defense meeting, the student's committee will decide whether the student passed or failed.

-When students "pass", they should submit their approved thesis to the Graduate School as well as the committee approval form through GradStatus.
+When students pass the thesis defense, they should submit their approved thesis to the Graduate School as well as the committee approval form through GradStatus.

-In the case of a failure to "pass", the student may petition for a re-examination by the advisory committee.
+In the case of a fail, the student may petition for a re-examination by the thesis advisory committee.
 Students are permitted to redo their proposal defense only one time.
-Should the student fail to "pass" the thesis defense a second time, the major professor will inform both the student and the Industrial-Organizational Psychology Program Chair of this outcome in writing.
-A second failure is cause for dismissal from the program.
+Should the student fail the thesis defense a second time, the Major Professor will inform both the student and the I-O Psychology Program Chair of this outcome in writing.
+A second failure is grounds for dismissal from the program.